 A couple of weeks after claiming your business in the various directories, see if your business is listed correctly.
 If you log back into your account you will likely have the option to add more information.
 But if your listing isn’t there, you can try again.

 There are many services that will claim and update your listings for an annual fee.
 Two reputable and reasonably prices services are Moz Local and Whitespark.
-Outsourcing the directory listings ensures you complete this critical task while saving you time; however, the one task we recommend you handle in-house is setting up Google My Business.
+Outsourcing the directory listings ensures you complete this critical task while saving you time.

 Now you have the basics to make placeholders across the Internet that point back to your website.
 With imagination and effort, you could use directories as a marketing tool; here’s an article published by the online marketing agency Portent to get you thinking.